vorth/vzome-sharing/g4g/14/gift.md

 more friendly to FDM printers, where one cares a lot more about things like overhangs and supporting material.
 Here is one of the first runs from the printer;
-Aaron could have fit more, but this amount suited his time budget.
+Aaron could have fit more on the print bed, but this amount suited his time budget.

 ![01-oranges-printed](https://user-images.githubusercontent.com/1584024/161401148-b2015ee9-bc67-41af-9283-8971f6abe0c8.jpg)